ericoporto/ags-manual-wiki/Tumbleweed.md

 If you like to customize or add these extensions, take a look at the function CheckDefaultAction.

-You don’t have to add an extension for every object and hotspot.
-The template also adds some default actions on it’s own.
+You don't have to add an extension for every object and hotspot.
+The template also adds some default actions on it's own.
-The default action for Characters is "talk to", for Hotspots and Objects, it’s look at.
+The default action for Characters is "talk to", for Hotspots and Objects, it's look at.
 Inventory items are handled a little differently, the right-click always causes "look at", no matter what.
-If you left-click an item, it’s usually "use with".
+If you left-click an item, it's usually "use with".
 But if you have added the extension "u", the action will be simply "use".
 Clicking the verb button "use" and the item afterwards would cause the same action.
 But it could seem a little bit unpredictable, whether an item can used by a verb button or not.
 With this shortcut you can make things a little bit easier.
 You can see this behaviour in the sample room, when opening the letter.
 Otherwise you would have needed something else to interact with it.